100mslive/100ms-docs/common/faq.md

 You need to follow the below steps to achieve this:

 1. Yes.
 Here are the steps: Create another role in your template by disabling audio publish strategies, for example: no-audio.
 You can either use the [create a role API](/docs/server-side/v2/policy/create-update-role) or templates page on [dashboard](https://dashboard.100ms.live/dashboard) to do this.
-2. Use the button click from the UI as a trigger to call the [update-peer server side API](/docs/server-side/v2/active-rooms/update-a-peer) or c[hange role client-side API](/docs/javascript/v2/features/change-role) to change the role of the particular participant (peer) to no-video role to disable audio.
+2. Use the button click from the UI as a trigger to call the [update-peer server side API](/docs/server-side/v2/active-rooms/update-a-peer) or [change role client-side API](/docs/javascript/v2/features/change-role) to change the role of the particular participant (peer) to no-video role to disable audio.

 #### Is there a way to disable video for a participant using a server-side API?

-Yes!
-Follow the same process mentioned for the question above ^
+Yes, follow the same process mentioned for the question above ^

 #### Can you explain the differences between the HLS recording and Beam recording webhook events?